The Intellectual Property and Antitrust Review: Argentina

 The CNDC concluded that the licensor had a dominant position, as substitutability of rights to such football events was quite low.
 Nevertheless, the CNDC approved the packaged licences, concluding that its prices could not be considered excessive, given that it had to pay substantial sums to purchase the rights from the sports leagues and that the defendant could make a reasonable return on its investment by licensing the events to cable companies (which were willing to buy the entire package, and at a price much higher than that offered by FTA systems).
 Thus, the CNDC held that the defendant's refusal to license individual matches to the complainant was reasonable.

-Similarly, in Fox Sports Latin America12, the plaintiff obtained an injunction aimed at suspending the termination of the contract for the supply of a sports channel for 90 days, which presumably had been tied with another new, unwanted channel, in order to allow the parties to reach a negotiated result.
+Similarly, in Fox Sports Latin America,11 the plaintiff obtained an injunction aimed at suspending the termination of the contract for the supply of a sports channel for 90 days, which presumably had been tied with another new, unwanted channel, to allow the parties to reach a negotiated result.
 The case was eventually closed in 2016 on lack of merits.

-Tying is also sometimes raised as a concern in merger cases, such as in Quilmes/Elaboradora Argentina de Cereales,14 where the buyer – a leading soft drinks bottler – self-compromised to avoid such practices.
+Tying is also sometimes raised as a concern in merger cases, such as in Quilmes/Elaboradora Argentina de Cereales,13 where the buyer – a leading soft drinks bottler – self-compromised to avoid these practices.

 ii Refusals to license